Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

 Just to let you know.

-Yes, there will be a special.
+Yes, there is another special one.
 We have finished filming in Madagascar.

 No, we don’t yet know when it will come out.